Anatolii/Android-CPP-ToolChain-for-Gradle/README.md

 ## Samples

-There are samples avaliable to demonstrate usage of this plugin.
-Fine out more: [samples/Radme](samples/README.md)
+There are samples available to demonstrate usage of this plugin.
+Read more: [samples/Readme](samples/README.md)